Locally constrained flows and sharp Michael-Simon inequalities in hyperbolic space: Introduction

 (2) The inequality (\ref{1.4}) also holds for the setting of codimension one.
-Since $M$ can be regarded as a submanifold of the $(n+2)$-dimensional manifold $N\times\mathbb{R}$, the asymptotic volume ratios of $N\times\mathbb{R}$ and $N$ are equal. \end{remark} Please note that the inequalities (\ref{1.3}) and (\ref{1.4}) depend on the asymptotic volume ratio $\theta$ of the ambient manifold $N$.
-The Bishop-Gromov volume comparison theorem \cite{BC64,MG81} implies the following two conclusions about $\theta$ : (i) $\theta \leq 1$ when $(N,g_{N})$ is a complete Riemannian manifold and its Ricci curvature is bounded from below. (ii) $\theta > 1$ when the sectional curvature of $(N,g_{N})$ is negative.
+Since $M$ can be regarded as a submanifold of the $(n+2)$-dimensional manifold $N\times\mathbb{R}$, the asymptotic volume ratios of $N\times\mathbb{R}$ and $N$ are equal.

+(3) Note that the inequalities (\ref{1.3}) and (\ref{1.4}) depend on the asymptotic volume ratio $\theta$ of the ambient manifold $N$.
+From the Bishop-Gromov volume comparison theorem \cite{BC64,MG81}, it follows that the following two conclusions hold: (i) $\theta \leq 1$ when $(N,g_{N})$ is a complete Riemannian manifold with Ricci curvature bounded below; (ii) $\theta > 1$ when the sectional curvature of $(N,g_{N})$ is negative. \end{remark}

+Given the significant importance of the Michael-Simon type inequality in the relevant mathematical fields, it is both necessary and urgent to conduct an study of the Michael-Simon type inequality on Riemannian manifolds with negative sectional curvature.
+As everyone knows, the hyperbolic space $\mathbb{H}^{n+1}$ is a simply connected, complete Riemannian ($n+1$)-manifold with $\mathcal{K}=-1<0$.
+Therefore, we first attempt to establish the Michael-Simon type inequality in $\mathbb{H}^{n+1}$.
+A natural question arises \begin{question} Does the Michael-Simon type inequality in \cite{B21} also hold in $\mathbb{H}^{n+1}$ ? \end{question}